South Mountain Martial Arts

 A ranking system based upon true merit.

 In our system, promotions take time; they are only awarded when a student is judged to be truly prepared for advancement.
-All of our jujitsu students must demonstrate a rank-appropriate level of knowledge of fighting techniques and strategies, and they must also gain proficiency in randori.
+All students of our koryu judo must demonstrate a rank-appropriate level of knowledge of fighting techniques and strategies, and they must also gain proficiency in randori.
 Participation in contests is not required for advancement in rank, but success in contest would certainly be considered as a factor in determining a student's readiness for promotion.

 A practical martial art for active, thoughtful people, with or without competition.